agroshvillis/VizAn/docs/MANUAL.rst

     :scale: 50%
     :alt: Fig. 5.

     Fig ???
-Metabolite id name representation  where VizAn is used for information visualization.
+Metabolite id name representation  where VizAn is used for information visualisation.

 .. figure:: img/figure6.png
     :scale: 50%